Suns vs Warriors Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 4)

 Phoenix vs Golden State Prop Picks (AI)

-Remi is pouring through mountains of stats on each team.
-In fact, anytime the Suns and Warriors play there’s always several intriguing trends to key in on.
-Not to mention games played at Chase Center in Nov almost always follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of datapoints on each line.
+In fact, anytime the Suns and Warriors play there’s always several intriguing angles to key in on.
+Not to mention games played at Chase Center in Nov seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: S. Curry under 25.5 Points.